The whole gospel is the gospel of grace. It is Christ alone. But which Christ are we talking about? Which Jesus are you trusting in?

 Why am I telling you this?

 Stan replied that he had put his faith in Jesus the man.
 Bob asked if he was willing to put his trust in Jesus the living God.
-Stan was and he was completely delivered from alcoholism that night.
+Stan said he was, and he was delivered from alcoholism that very night.

 What you believe determines what you see

-If you don’t believe that Jesus heals today, guess what, you won’t get healed.
+If you don’t believe that Jesus heals, guess what, you won’t get healed.
 If you don’t believe that Jesus conquered death in order that we might enjoy new life here and now, guess what.
 You won’t experience new life here and now.
-Your life will be no different from your unsaved neighbor’s, except that you dress up and go to church on Sundays.
+Your life will be no different from your unsaved neighbor’s, except that you might dress up and go to church on Sundays.

 My point is this: many Christians settle at the cross.
-They are so grateful for grace and forgiveness that they camp at Calvary and miss the point of the resurrection.
+They are so grateful for grace and forgiveness that they camp at Calvary and miss the resurrection.
 They lead others to the cross and no further and the result is powerless, fruitless Christianity.